brontd/lib690/Opac.md

 Basically, the Html form is manaaged by opac.js.
 Search data is added via Html, processed by JS to create a json response (a promise) to the Php (which, of course, queries the database and then returns an array of arrays... but in this case usually just a single array.

+I like the separation of concerns into discrete layers.
+Php is a wonderful scripting language, but it can be difficult to read php/html mixtures.
+This methodology makes for clear distinctions in functionality...

 ### JS
 ```
 $widget_info_data = get_json_response(info_http).then((data) => {